Synerise/ios-sdk/README.md

 ### Triggers

-In order to show banner immediately after certain event occuration, you can send your banners from our panel with a trigger value.
+In order to show banner immediately after certain event occured, you can send your banners from our panel with a trigger value.

 First of all, calling `Injector.fetchBanners(success:failure:)` will fetch available banners and then SDK will cache valid ones.
-On success closure you get Array of banners in dictionary representation.
+On success closure, you get Array of banners in dictionary representation.

 This method is also called during SDK initialization, so use it only when you wish to overwrite current banners in SDK cache. `Injector.getBanners()` provides valid banners right from SDK cache.